Wrightlab1/custCreateHelper/README.md

 ```

 ## Usage
-Create a ```.env``` Use the sample env as a guide
+- Create a ```.env``` Use the sample env as a guide
-create a csv file containing email addresses you would like migrated
+- Create a csv file containing the email addresses you would like migrated
-Run the script
+- Run the script

 ## Logging
 A logfile is generate for you in ``` ./logs/log.log```